Homemade Bisquick Biscuit Mix

 - 1 cup butter

-Mix dry ingredients together and then use a pastry blender or a fork to mix in the butter until the mixture is crumbly.
+Mix dry ingredients together and then use a pastry blender to mix in the butter until the mixture is crumbly.
 Use immediately or place in a freezer safe container and freeze for up to 6 months.